DanielGoncalves666/Kirchner-Model/readme.md

                              field.
 Defaults to 1 (Kirchner's method).
   -s, --simu=SIMULATIONS     Number of simulations for each simulation set
                              (default is 1).
+      --traversable-off      Indicates if traversable objects in the environment should be considered as impassable.

 Variables and toggle options related to pedestrians (all optional):